 2. Red, Green or White Taper Candlesticks

-And speaking of candlesticks, did you know many times your local thrift shop will sell brand new candlesticks for a much cheaper price?
+And speaking of candlesticks, did you know many times your local thrift shops are great places to find brand new candlesticks for a much cheaper price?

 I love to find vintage style mirrors or even a plain mirror piece to add as sort of a tray under the candlesticks.
 It acts like a tray and reflects the candlelight, giving your home a wonderful glow.